murrrda/goSweep/README.md

 ### 3. Concurrency

-Implemented Concurrency to speed things up :)
+goSweep leverages concurrency to significantly enhance the speed of network sweeps.